 Forget drugs or surgery.
 Prolotherapy is an effective and non-invasive way to alleviate chronic joint pain in your companion.

-Stiffness, lameness, pain…they’re common problems in many older animals.
+Stiffness, lameness, pain…they’re common joint problems in many older animals.
 Unfortunately, chronic pain from tendon and ligament issues and injuries is one of the most difficult disorders for a veterinarian to cure.

 Before any sign of arthritis shows up on an x-ray, the animal is often suffering from an intermittent lameness that worsens after exercise.
 Referred to as a “soft-tissue injury”, most veterinarians will treat it with non-steroidal antiinflammatories and rest.
 But tendons and ligaments generally have a poor blood supply, and incomplete healing is common after injury.
 That means these normally strong bands of fibrous or connective tissue become stretched out, weak and a source of pain.